Scythian clothing: Description

 Scythian warriors, drawn after figures on an electrum cup from the Kul-Oba kurgan burial near Kerch, Crimea.
 The warrior on the right strings his bow, bracing it behind his knee; note the typical pointed hood, long jacket with fur or fleece trimming at the edges, decorated trousers, and short boots tied at the ankle.
 Scythians apparently wore their hair long and loose, and all adult men apparently bearded.
-The gorytos appears clearly on the left hip of the bare-headed spearman.
+The gorytos appears clearly on the right hip of the bare-headed spearman.
 The shield of the central figure may be made of plain leather over a wooden or wicker base.
 (Hermitage Museum, St Petersburg).

 Emerging as a people in the early centuries of the first millennium BC, the Scythian civilization consisted of a varied group of nomadic peoples in the Pontic Steppes, the Northern Caucasus, and the plains of Central Asia.
 Over time, the Scythians developed a generalized style of clothing, while specific branches of the people developed more specialized costumes as they interacted with neighboring peoples.
 Most of what is known about the clothing of the Scythians is gleaned from objects recovered from Scythian burial sites and as such this information almost always relates to the attire of wealthier Scythians.

 A primarily nomadic people who based their lifestyle around trade, herding, and horsemanship, clothing attributed to the early Scythian era is speculated to have primarily been both utilitarian and decorative.
 An account by the Greek historian Herodotus noted that Scythian warriors who fought for the Persian Empire in the 5th century BC noted that they wore tall pointed hats (Persian art depicting Scythians also included pointed hats), while Greek pottery depicts Scythian warriors wearing trousers and long-sleeved jackets fastened with strips of cloth or leather.
 Other Greek art depicts Scythians wearing the generic clothing Greek artists used symbolizes most peoples of the Near East.
 The Scythians themselves created art depicting their culture's clothing; Scythian self depiction focused heavily on clothing used by Scythian warriors, such as armor.
 Stone sculptures attributed to the Scythians depict Scythians wearing armor of various quality, bracelets, tunics and kaftans.
 Some art depicts Scythians as wearing narrow-laced boots around their ankles and feet.